Infrastructure Setup

 Covers subdomains like app.sandbox.example.com, etc.

-🔍 Verification Checkpoint: After creating the certificates, verify that they are present in the /etc/letsencrypt/live/ directory and have been uploaded to the istio-system namespace as a Kubernetes secret.
+🔍 Verification Checkpoint: After creating the certificates, verify that they are present in the /etc/letsencrypt/live/ directory.

 8. Mapping domains to cluster IP